yakavetsiv/ac-bo-hackathon.github.io/about.md

 {% endif %}

 {% if event_status != "over" %}
-The AC BO Hackathon is a 2-day virtual hackathon event on {{ site.event_date }}, organised by the [Acceleration Consortium @ University of Toronto](https://acceleration.utoronto.ca/).
+The AC BO Hackathon is a 2-day virtual hackathon event on {{ site.event_date }}, co-organised by the [Acceleration Consortium @ University of Toronto](https://acceleration.utoronto.ca/) and [Merck KGaA](https://www.emdgroup.com/en).
 The event is open to researchers at all levels who are interested in applying Bayesian optimization for accelerated discovery in chemistry and materials science.
 {% else %}
-The AC BO Hackathon was a 2-day virtual hackathon event hosted on {{ site.event_date }}, organised by the [Acceleration Consortium @ University of Toronto](https://acceleration.utoronto.ca/).
+The AC BO Hackathon was a 2-day virtual hackathon event hosted on {{ site.event_date }}, organised by the [Acceleration Consortium @ University of Toronto](https://acceleration.utoronto.ca/) and [Merck KGaA](https://www.emdgroup.com/en).
 The event included researchers at all levels who worked on projects applying Bayesian optimization for accelerated discovery in chemistry and materials science.
 {% endif %}

 ### The organizing team